 - Wait for 10-15 days for RC and other originals

 Dealing with Agents

 A lot of people use the services of agents as well.
 All you have to do is submit your documents and they will take care of the rest.
 But I preferred to go about the hypothecation cancellation process myself.
-Using an agency’s service is more cost-effective, though, if you have to make a long distance trip to the RTO.
+Using an agency’s service is more cost-effective and time-effective though if you have to make a long-distance trip to the RTO.